 Please double check your bursar account to make sure that you don’t have any spare credit sitting in there.
 Sometimes it can be easily overlooked, or it can be the case that the Bursar has your money and just won’t release it until you ask politely (WTF NYU?).
 Unfortunately, there are also a growing number of students that NYU has entirely shortchanged.
 If you worked in a previous semester and know that you haven’t got your refund yet, please contact us with the details of your situation, including your N#, when you were hired, and the nature of your position and we will fight together for your rights!

-If you started work after this point, then you’re probably stuck in the in a “late semester hire” quagmire.
+If you started work after April 1 this spring/summer, then you’re probably stuck in the in a “late semester hire” quagmire.
 NYU thinks that they don’t have to pay you anything, despite the fact that our contract holds that no, they definitely do.
 This is pretty dishonorable and we are working vigorously to oppose such measures and win retroactive compensation for everyone that’s run afoul of NYU’s cheap tactics so far.
 You can express you righteous indignation about this by joining our healthcare equality campaign.